 Bleeding, infections, gastric ulcers, blood clots, lung or respiratory problems, losses in the digestive system, rapid gastric evacuation syndrome, causing diarrhea, nausea or vomiting, and malnutrition.

-Includes: fees for the surgeon and his surgical team, hospital stay for 24 to 48 hours, and post-surgical check-up appointments.
+Includes: fees for the surgeon and his surgical team, stay in hospital, and post-surgical check-up appointments.

 Does not include: pre-operative analysis and medications.